A Short Proof for the Polynomiality of the Stretched Littlewood-Richardson Coefficients: Preliminaries

 An important property of the matrix $M$, when written in the basis of simple roots $\{e_i - e_{i+1}\,|\, i = 1, \dots, k-1\}$, is that it is totally unimodular, i.e. the determinant of every square submatrix equals $-1, 0,$ or $1.$ Indeed, it is shown in \cite{Schrijver1986} that a matrix $A$ is totally unimodular if every column of $A$ only consists of 0’s and 1’s in a way that the 1’s come in a consecutive block.
 Let

 be the cone spanned by the vectors in $\Delta_+.$ The \textit{chamber complex} is the polyhedral subdivision of $\mathrm{cone}(\Delta_+)$ that is obtained from the common refinement of cones $\mathrm{cone}(B)$ where $B$ are the maximum linearly independent subsets of $\Delta_+$.
 A maximum cell (a cone of maximum dimension) $\calC$ in the chamber complex is called a \textit{chamber}.
-Since $M$ is totally unimodular, the behavior of $K(v)$ is given by following lemma as a consequence of a theorem by Sturmfels \cite{Sturmfels1995}.
+Since $M$ is totally unimodular, the behavior of $K(v)$ is given by the following lemma as a special case of \cite[Theorem 1]{Sturmfels1995} due to Sturmfels.

 \begin{lem} Let $\calC$ be a chamber in the chamber complex of $\mathrm{cone}(\Delta_+)$.
 Then the Kostant partition function $K(v)$ is a polynomial in $v = (v_1, \dots, v_k)$ on $\calC$ of degree at most $\binom{k-1}{2}$. \end{lem}